 Interpretation and Revision

 Filing a Complaint Regarding a Violation of the Student CodeAny member of the Park University community may file a complaint against a Student for violations of the Student Code.
-A complaint shall be prepared in writing and directed to the Assistant Dean of Student Life.
+A complaint shall be prepared in writing and directed to the Associate Dean of Student Life.

 Any complaint should be submitted as soon as possible after the event takes place, preferably within one (1) week of the incident.
 A form for this purpose is available.